AABK6/citizen-budget-lab/docs/LEGO_METHOD.md

 - Each expenditure LEGO piece in `data/lego_pieces.json` has a mapping:
   - `mapping.cofog`: list of COFOG codes with weights (e.g., 09.1 for primary education).
   - `mapping.na_item`: list of ESA transaction categories with weights (e.g., D.1 wages, P.2 intermediate consumption, P.51g investment, D.62 social benefits, D.632 social transfers in kind).
+  - `mapping.mission` (optional): administrative attribution to State missions (weights summing to 1.0).
+Used by the ADMIN lens.
 - Computation (bucket distribution):
   - We collect all buckets (COFOG major × NA_ITEM) used by pieces, fetch each bucket once from `GOV_10A_EXP` via SDMX XML, then distribute the bucket’s total to pieces by normalized mapping weights (cofog weight × na_item weight).
 We sum across buckets per piece.
 - Shares are computed across all expenditure pieces to aid visualization and distance‑to‑budget metrics.